dmcarth/Cue/README.md

 # Cue
-Cue is a Markdown-style language for writing stories for print, screen, or stage.
+Cue is a Markdown-style language for writing stories for print, screen, and stage.

 It is still in development and therefore not suitable for production just yet.